renber/SwingDocumentView/README.md

 # SwingDocumentView
 A swing control which displays page-based documents in different layouts (like a print preview)

+## The PageDisplay control

+The main Swing control of this library is the de.renber.swing.controls.documentview.PageDisplay which displays page-based documents (e.g. print documents, pdfs).

 ## Sample application

 The PdfViewerDemo application demonstrates the usage of the PageDisplay control to display a PDF file.